Investment

 Build a portfolio composed of 30% Bitcoin, 40% S&P 500 and 30% CAC40.

-Example #3 — Conditional investing
+Example #3 — Conditional investment

-Start a $1,000 portfolio with 40% stocks (Tesla, Microsoft), 30% crypto (Bitcoin, Ethereum) and 30% currencies (EURUSD, JPYUSD).
+Start a portfolio with $1,000 with 40% stocks (Tesla, Microsoft), 30% crypto (Bitcoin, Ethereum) and 30% currencies (EURUSD, JPYUSD).

 Inject $100 each month into the asset that had the worst performance the previous month to smooth volatility.